abranczyk/aggies-garden/content/posts/baby-radish.md

 draft: false
 ---

-First harvest from the ground: a radish 4 weeks after planting the seed.
+First harvest from the ground.

+A radish, four weeks after planting from seed.

 I think the radishes need some more time.